 At Berg Plummer Johnson & Raval, LLP, our Houston overtime attorney has successfully litigated both sides of an overtime dispute.
-As a result of our comprehensive, end-to-end representation of employers and employees in overtime disputes, we are uniquely positioned to undermine the tactics of opposing counsel and put forth a winning argument.
+As a result of our comprehensive, end-to-end representation of employers and employees in overtime disputes, we are uniquely positioned to assist our clients with wage claims.

 A Houston Overtime Attorney Knows the Law

 Overtime is governed by both state and federal law.
 In Texas, overtime work pays 150 percent the standard rate.
 Given the substantial cost differential, employers often look for opportunities to avoid paying overtime by reclassifying employees as “exempt” from overtime pay, scheduling employees in such a way so as to avoid extra hours adding up to overtime in a selected workweek, and more.